 The Company also presents Net Debt, which is a non-GAAP measure, defined as total principal balance on borrowings less unrestricted cash and cash equivalents.
 The GAAP measure most directly comparable to Net Debt is total debt.
 Since Net Debt is not a recognized term under GAAP, it should not be used as an indicator of, or an alternative to, total debt.
-Management uses Net Debt to determine the Company's outstanding debt obligations that would not be readily satisfied by its cash and cash equivalents on hand.
-Management believes this metric is useful to investors in determining the Company's leverage position since the Company has the ability to, and may decide to, use a portion of its cash and cash equivalents to reduce debt.
+Management uses Net Debt to determine the Company's outstanding debt boligations that would not be readily satisfied by its cash and cash equivalents on hand.
+Finally, the Company presents Net Leverage ratio and Gross Leverage ratio, which are non-GAAP measures, that management uses to assess the borrowing capacity of the Company.
+The Company has defined Net Leverage as Net Debt divided by Adjusted EBITDA for the last twelve-month period ("LTM Adjusted EBITDA") and Gross Leverage as total principal balance on borrowings divided by LTM Adjusted EBITDA.
+Management believes these metrics are useful to investors in determining the Company's leverage position since the Company has the ability to, and may decide to, use a portion of its cash and cash equivalents to reduce debt.